ethpandaops/assertoor/pkg/coordinator/tasks/run_tasks_concurrent/README.md

 - **`failTaskCount`**:\
   The minimum number of child tasks that need to complete with a "failure" result for the `run_tasks_concurrent` task to stop and return a failure result.
 A value of 1 means the overall task will fail as soon as one child task fails.

+- **`newVariableScope`**:\
+  If set to true, a new variable scope will be created for the child tasks, if not, the child tasks will use the same variable scope as the parent task.

 - **`tasks`**:\
   An array of child tasks to be executed concurrently.
 Each task in this array should be defined according to the standard task structure.